ChFlick/firecode/README.md

 Only works for valid rules and currently only formats the indentation.

+**Experimental:**
+Version 1.3.0 intoduced a new formatter option which can be enabled in the configuration, `firestorerules.usePrettierFormatter`.
+When the option is enabled, the project uses [prettier](https://prettier.io/) and the [prettier-plugin-firestore-rules](https://github.com/ChFlick/prettier-plugin-firestore-rules) to format the firestore rules.

 ## Known Issues

 * The documentation of the get(/path/) function is currently not correct